Norm inflation for the cubic nonlinear heat equation above the scaling critical regularity: Introduction

 \begin{theorem} Given $d \in \N$, let $\M = \R^d$ or $\T^d$.
 Let $s \le -\frac 23$.
 Then, given any $\eps > 0$, there exist a solution $u_\eps$ to \eqref{NLH1} on $\M$ and $t_\eps \in (0, \eps) $ such that

 \end{theorem}

+H{\"o}lder--Besov spaces play a dominant role in parabolic singular SPDEs.
+The threshold $s > -\frac 23$ appears in the study of the parabolic $\Phi^4_3$ model \cite{CC18,Hairer} (see also \cite{HLR}), and our results prove that this threshold is optimal.

-We remark that, since $\|u_\eps(t_\eps)\|_{\C^\s} \ge \| \P_0 u_\eps(t_\eps)\|_{L^\infty}$, the second estimate in~\eqref{thm1} implies $\|u_\eps(t_\eps)\|_{\C^\s} > \eps^{-1}$ for any $\s\in\R$.
-When $\s = s$, this reduces to the usual norm inflation introduced in \cite{CCT2b}.
+We also remark that, since $\|u_\eps(t_\eps)\|_{\C^\s} \ge \| \P_0 u_\eps(t_\eps)\|_{L^\infty}$, the second estimate in~\eqref{thm1} implies $\|u_\eps(t_\eps)\|_{\C^\s} > \eps^{-1}$ for any $\s\in\R$.
+When $\s = s$, the statement corresponds to the usual norm inflation introduced in \cite{CCT2b} in the context of the nonlinear Schr\"odinger equations (NLS) and the nonlinear wave equations.
 In proving Theorem \ref{THM:1}, we exploit a robust high-to-low energy transfer, which allows us to prove \eqref{thm1}, thus leading to the so-called ``infinite loss of regularity''; see, for example, \cite{CK, FO}.\footnote{The work \cite{FO} does not state their result as infinite loss of regularity but it follows from the proof.}